 - Not all engines are equal: A user-friendly engine to use with students is one that will find the requested information with the simplest query. - Such engines are usually designed to include Boolean operators implicitly when searching even though they are not used in the query.
 (For example, a user-friendly engine will understand that a query on "Mary Poppins" means a query on "Mary" and "Poppins" or "Mary Poppins" although the user did not include Booleans to refine the search.) - Google and Yahoo! are examples of such engines. - Start-up tips: To increase the success rate of a search, follow these simple steps at the start of a search: - Spelling: Use correct spelling.
-Incorrect spelling will result in no hits or incorrect ones. - Singular versus plural: A choice of singular or plural can make a difference in the number of matches found. - Capital letters: When in doubt, use all lower case, even for the name of a person or place. - Quotation marks: Use quotation marks to group two or more words together (e.g., "red river" instead of Red River).
-This increases the chances of getting appropriate hits and more matches being found.
+Incorrect spelling will result in no hits or incorrect ones. - Singular versus plural: A choice of singular or plural can make a difference in the number of matches found. - Capital letters: When in doubt, use all lower case, even for the name of a person or a place.